Gaarv/jupyter-keras/README.md

 * pandas, matplotlib, scipy, seaborn, scikit-learn, scikit-image, sympy, ...

 And much more, check the Jupyter Github for full reference and usage.
 Everything is pre-installed on both Python 3.x and 2.7.x environments.

+Image build is triggered with each update of [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and install bleeding edge versions of Keras and Theano at that time.
+Image size is 4Gb.

 For advanced usage and options, read more at [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook).